Turkish Women's Football Super League

-The Women's Football Super League (Kadınlar Süper Ligi, KSL), also known as the Turkcell Women's Football Super League (Turkcell Kadın Futbol Süper Ligi) for sponsorship reasons, is the top level women's football league of Turkey.
+The Turkish Women's Football Super League, also known as Suwen Women's Football Super League for sponsorship reasons (Suwen Kadın Futbol Süper Ligi), is the top level women's football league of Turkey.
 In the 2024–25 season, 14 teams play a double round robin to decide a champion club, which qualifies for a spot in the UEFA Women's Champions League.

 Formerly known as the First Women's Football League, the league was renamed to Turkcell Women's Super League (Turkcell Kadın Süper Ligi) starting from the 2021-22 season, after a sponsorship agreement with the Turkish mobile phone operator Turkcell signed by the Turkish Football Federation on 8 March 2021, the International Women's Day.
+The league was known as the Turkcell Women's Super League from 2021–22 through 2025–26.
+Starting with the 2026–27 season, it was renamed the Suwen Women's Super League (Suwen Kadın Futbol Süper Ligi) following a new sponsorship agreement with Suwen.

 History

 The Turkish Football Federation established the Women's Super League from the 2021–22 season in order to contribute to the development of women's football.
 In the 2021-2022 season, the league consisted of 24 teams.